lustralmarshmallows/lustralmarshmallows/README.md

 - 👋 Hey!
 I’m @lustralmarshmallows :)
 - 👀 I’m interested in video games, tech, and music 🎮
-- 🌱 I’m currently learning about making software!
+- 🌱 I’m currently into making music!

 <!---
 lustralmarshmallows/lustralmarshmallows is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.